PlaySorbonne/contretemps-bot/README.md

 1. Clone this repository - `git clone https://github.com/PlaySorbonne/contretemps-bot.git`
 2. Create a Discord application through [Discord's developer portal](https://discord.com/developers/applications) and set an OAuth2 token.
 Copy the token and put it in the base folder in a file named .discord_token - `echo -n [your token] > .discord_token`
 3. Create a new project in [Google Cloud Services](https://cloud.google.com), and [create OAuth 2 credentials](https://cloud.google.com/docs/authentication?authuser=2&hl=fr) with at least '/auth/calendar' and '/auth/userinfo.email' as scopes.
 Download the OAuth credentials file and put it in the base folder under the name 'app_secret.json'
-4. Initialize the database file in the base directory under the name 'data.db' - `sqlite3 ./data.db < ./src/db_schema.sql`
+4. Initialize the database - `(cd src/database && alembic upgrade head)`
+    - This command must be executed each time the bot is updated
 5. Install all dependencies in the requirements.txt file - `python3 -m pip install -r requirements.txt`
-6. Run the bot : `python3 src/bot.py`
+6. Run the bot : `python3 src/main.py`

 The invite link to add the bot (containing the correct scopes and permissions) is: https://discord.com/api/oauth2/authorize?client_id=[YOUR_DISCORD_APP_ID]&permissions=17875654069312&scope=applications.commands%20bot